-Dual enrollment classes meet at the high school during the regular high school day.
-All courses are taught by college certified high school instructors using the college curriculum and text.
+Dual enrollment classes meet at the high school during the regular high school day and are taught by college-certified high school instructors using a college curriculum and text.
 The high school agrees to accept these college courses toward a student's high school completion.